Last updated 23rd March, 2025

 A disadvantage of block paving is that is susceptible to weed growth and will therefore need to be maintained regularly.
 You will also need to ensure that a proper sub-base is installed to prevent sinking, which can be expensive.

 A downside of having concrete paving is that it requires regular maintenance, as it is susceptible to oil staining, and it also tends to fade over time.
-Because of this, concrete is not the best choice for homeowners wanting to enhance their exterior, as this material is not as aesthetically-pleasing as other options.
+Because of this, concrete is not the best choice for homeowners wanting to enhance their exterior, as this material is not as aesthetically pleasing as other options.

-If you have a low budget in mind and are looking for the cheapest driveway, gravel is definitely one of the best choices, as it is so easy to install.
+If you have a low budget in mind and are looking for the cheapest driveway, gravel is definitely one of the best options, as it is so easy to install.
 It also offers a variety of design choices, as there are numerous stones and colours you can pick.

-There are two different types of resin driveway – resin-bound and resin-bonded.
-A resin-bound path consists of aggregate which is mixed with resin to create a smooth driveway, which costs around £1200 to £10,000.
+A resin-bound path consists of aggregate which is mixed with resin to create a smooth driveway, which costs around £1,200 to £10,000.

-While a resin-bonded driveway features aggregate that installed on top of a resin layer, which offers a similar appearance to a gravel path, and is normally priced at £800 to £6000.
+While a resin-bonded driveway features aggregate that installed on top of a resin layer, which offers a similar appearance to a gravel path and is normally priced at £800 to £6,000.

 If installing a resin bound driveway, you can benefit from a robust and long-lasting material which is SUDS (Sustainable Urban Drainage System) compliant.
 This prevents water from pooling and overflowing during heavy rainfall, unlike resin-bonded driveways which do not drain as well.